redhat-developer/lsp4ij/README.md

 ![Language Server preferences](./docs/images/LanguageServerPreferences.png)

-You can start with:
+You can find more documentation in:

- * [Developer guide](./docs/DeveloperGuide.md) which explains step by step how to integrate a language server in LSP4J in an external IntelliJ plugin.
+ * [the developer guide](./docs/DeveloperGuide.md), providing step-by-step instructions on how to integrate a language server in LSP4J in an external IntelliJ plugin.
+ * [the User-defined language server documentation](./docs/UserDefinedLanguageServer.md), explaining how to integrate a language server in LSP4J with few settings.
- * [User guide](./docs/UserGuide.md) which explains how to use LSP console and Language server preferences.
+ * [the user guide](./docs/UserGuide.md), which explains how to use LSP console and Language Server preferences.
- * [LSP support](./docs/LSPSupport.md) which explains the LSP support.
+ * [the LSP Support overview](./docs/LSPSupport.md), describing which LSP features are implemented, and how.

 <!-- Plugin description end -->